timdewild/matnimation/README.md

 canvas.add_artist(trajectory_trace)
 ```

-In this example we only added tow artists to the canvas, but note that in this way you can systematically add as many artists to the canvas as you like.
+In this example we only added two artists to the canvas, but note that in this way you can systematically add as many artists to the canvas as you like.

 ### Step 4: Construct and Render Animation
 Lastly, we construct an `Animation` object which takes the `canvas` as input, in addition to the `interval` keyword which specifies the time interval between succesive frames in milliseconds (ms).
 The default is set to 30 ms. We render the animation via the `render` method, which takes the filename (or filepath) as input.
 The final animation will have a duration of `N * interval` milliseconds.
 In our case, we have `N_timesteps=200` steps or frames and take the interval to be 20 ms, so that our final animation is 4 seconds.